Best Small Business Loans in 2026

 What's the Difference Between Factor Rates and Interest Rates?

 Factor rates are used by merchant cash advance providers and represent a one-time fee multiplied by the advance amount.
 For example, a 1.3 factor rate on $10,000 means you repay $13,000 total.
-When converted to APR, factor rates of 1.1 to 1.5 typically translate to 40-100%+ APR, making them much more expensive than traditional interest rates.
+When converted to APR, factor rates of 1.1 to 1.8 typically translate to 40-100%+ APR, making them much more expensive than traditional interest rates.
 Interest rates, by contrast, are annual percentages that compound over time.
+Traditional bank loans currently range from 6.3% to 11.5% APR, while SBA 7(a) loans range from 9.75% to 14.75%.

 Ready to Find Your Perfect Business Loan?

 Compare rates and terms from multiple lenders with our loan comparison tool.
-Get personalized offers from our partner lenders including Revolut, Fora Financial, Uplyft Capital, Nav, National Funding, and Blue Bridge Financial - all in one place.
+Get personalized offers from our partner lenders including OnDeck, Fora Financial, Uplyft Capital, Nav, National Funding, and Blue Bridge Financial.

 Compare Business Loan Offers